 After Kansas became a territory, the political condition of the people of Kansas was freely discussed during the summer of 1855, and several mass meetings were held to consider calling a convention to form a state government.
 At the time, the political elements of Kansas were varied, each working to serve its own interests, and the leaders of the free-state party saw that something must be done to harmonize them.
 A movement for armed resistance, which had secretly been gathering force, was revealed at the 4th of July celebration at Lawrence in 1855.
 The situation was one of peril, not only to the political parties in controversy but also to the territory’s communities.
-Among many anti-slavery parties, a spirit of dissent was growing against an organized movement proposing armed resistance to the territorial government.
+Among many anti-slavery parties, a spirit of dissent grew against an organized movement proposing armed resistance to the territorial government.
 This sentiment led to the Big Springs Convention.

-After the conflicting elements had in a measure been harmonized, the next step was the election of delegates.
+After the conflicting elements had, in a measure, been harmonized, the next step was the election of delegates.
 The activity of the radical wing of the free-state men somewhat complicated the situation.
 With the assistance of James Lane, a well-balanced ticket was chosen for the Lawrence District, consisting of 15 of the best men representing the various free-state elements, each of which had a fair representation.

-The convention was called to order at 11 o’clock and temporarily organized by calling W. Y. Roberts to the chair and appointing D. Dodge, secretary.
+The convention was called to order at 11 o’clock and temporarily organized by calling W. Y. Roberts to the chair and appointing D. Dodge as secretary.
 A committee on credentials was appointed with instructions to report immediately.
 A second committee was appointed to report permanent officers and reported the following list: President, G. W. Smith; vice-presidents, John Fee, J. A. Wakefield, James Salsburg, Dr. A. Hunting; secretaries, R. G. Elliott, D. Dodge, and A. G. Adams.
 The committee on credentials reported 100 delegates.
-The usual committees were then appointed, each consisting of 13 members representing the several council districts.
-The most important committees were those on the platform, state organization, and resolutions, with Lane, Elliott, and Emery, respectively, as their chairmen.
+The usual committees were then appointed, consisting of 13 members representing the several council districts.
+The most critical committees were those on the platform, state organization, and resolutions, with Lane, Elliott, and Emery as their chairmen.
 The duties of these committees were as follows: To report upon a platform for the consideration of the convention; to take into consideration the propriety of a state organization; to consider the duty of the people as regards the proceedings of the late legislature; to devise action on the coming congressional election; miscellaneous business.

 Colonel James H. Lane, chairman of the committee, presented the report, which was adopted.
 The substance of it was as follows: To proffer an organization into which men of all political parties might enter without sacrifice of their political creeds; opposition and resistance to all non-resident voters at the polls; that all interests required Kansas to be a free state; that all energies of the party were to be used to exclude the institution of slavery and secure for Kansas the constitution of a free state; that stringent laws be passed, excluding all negroes, bond or free, from the territory, but that such measures would not be regarded as a test of party orthodoxy; that the charge of abolition imputed to the free-state party was without truthful foundation; attempts to encroach upon the constitutional rights of people of any state would be discountenanced; that there would be no interference with their slaves, conceding to the citizens of other states the right to regulate their own institutions; “and to hold and recover their slaves, without any molestation or obstruction from the people of Kansas.”

-This report called forth much warm discussion as many favored a more radical platform and were particularly opposed to the clauses alluding to slavery and abolitionists.
-Still, most of the members argued that such a conservative platform would be more likely to commend itself to Congress.
-The inhabitants of Kansas than a radical one and thus enable them to accomplish the main objective, excluding slaves from the territory.
+This report called forth much warm discussion as many favored a more radical platform and opposed the clauses alluding to slavery and abolitionists.
+Still, most members argued that such a conservative platform would be more likely to commend itself to Congress.
+The inhabitants of Kansas were radical and thus enabled them to accomplish the main objective, excluding slaves from the territory.
 The committee on the late legislature made a report in which the Missouri–Kansas legislature was repudiated as a “foreign body, representing only the lawless invaders who elected them;” that the “hypocritical mockery of a republican form of government into which this infamous despotism has been converted,” be disavowed and disowned; that the constitutional bill of rights had been violated by the expulsion of members entitled to seats in the legislature, by the refusal to allow the people to select their own officers, by leaving to the people no elections but those prescribed by Congress, and therefore beyond their power to abrogate, and by compelling the people “to take an oath to support a law of the United States, invidiously pointed out, by stifling the freedom of speech and the press, thus usurping the power forbidden to Congress, libeled the Declaration of Independence; and brought disgrace upon our Republican institutions at home and abroad;” that no allegiance was due the spurious legislature and that its laws were invalid, and that resistance to the laws would be made by every peaceful means.

-In the committee’s report on miscellaneous business, ex-Governor Reeder was defended from the charges made against him as the cause of his removal.
+In the committee’s report on miscellaneous business, ex-Governor Reeder was defended from the charges against him as the cause of his removal.
 But probably the most important act of the convention was the nomination for a delegate to Congress.
 The nomination of the free-state delegate was made in a short, forcible speech by Martin F. Conway, who proposed Andrew H. Reeder’s name, and there was no opposing candidate.
 This action meant Reeder’s vindication and showed the intention to fight the powers that had usurped the territorial government and removed him from office.
 He was nominated by acclamation.

 A committee of three, consisting of S. C. Pomeroy, Colonel James H. Lane, and G. W. Brown, was appointed to wait upon Governor Shannon and present him with a copy of the convention’s proceedings.
 The Big Springs Convention gave hope and courage to the free-state people throughout the territory.
 John Speer, who had been opposed to it from the first, said:

 “The Big Springs Convention became noted throughout the Union.
-It was the first consolidated mass of the freemen of Kansas in resistance to the oppressions attempted by the usurping legislature and was as intelligent, earnest, and heroic a body of men as ever assembled to resist the tyranny of George III.
+It was the first consolidated mass of the freemen of Kansas in resistance to the oppressions attempted by the usurping legislature.
+It was as intelligent, earnest, and heroic a body of men as ever assembled to resist the tyranny of George III.
 The people came from all portions of the territory.
 No hamlet or agricultural community was unrepresented.
 Men started before daylight from dangerous pro-slavery places, like Kickapoo, Delaware, Lecompton, and elsewhere, to avoid assassination.”

 As soon as news of the convention’s work had spread, free-state meetings were held at nearly every town and settlement where people could assemble, resolutions endorsing the Big Springs platform were passed, and delegates were chosen for the Topeka Constitutional Convention.

-About the Article: The majority of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
+About the Article: Most of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
 However, the text that appears on this page is not verbatim, as additions, updates, and editing have occurred.